lisp-mirror/clcon/doc/INSTALL.md

 ; If :oduvan-invisible set, we can build and start on MS Windows ; If :oduvan-invisible is not set, we can run only on Linux, but ; we also see normal Oduvanchik's GUI
-; I usually develop with :oduvan-invisible disabled (pushnew :oduvan-invisible *features*)
+(pushnew :oduvan-invisible *features*)

 ; May be needed sometimes for the debugging.
 ; (pushnew :oduvan-use-sleep-in-dispatch *features*)

-; For debugging editor with client-server communcation enabled for ; only single buffer.
-; (pushnew :use-oduvan-for-first-clcon_text-pathname-only *features*)
-; if you are using trunk, you can also grep "buf1" in *.tcl to disable some debugging code in the editor.

-; uncomment next line to see highlight (oduvanchik would hangs up soon) ; (pushnew :oduvan-enable-highlight *features*)
+; comment next line if code highlight causes problems (pushnew :oduvan-enable-highlight *features*)

 ;; Setting paths and loading
 (pushnew #P"path/to/clcon-server-source/" asdf:*central-registry* :test 'equalp)